Darfur rebel says peacekeepers turning blind eye to new violence

 U.N. and African Union officials last month said violence had worsened again in Darfur, displacing hundreds of thousands of people this year.

 “The situation is getting worse.
-From the Blue Nile to South Kordofan and Darfur, the humanitarian situation is terrible and the government is creating this situation,” Minnawi said in an interview, referring to two southern regions where the government is also battling insurgents.
+From the Blue Nile to South Kordofan and Darfur, the humanitarian situation is terrible and the government is creating this situation,” Minnawi said, referring to two southern regions where the government is also battling insurgents.

 Minnawi was the only major rebel leader to sign a failed 2006 peace deal with Khartoum.
 He was a presidential assistant after the accord, but later returned to the battlefield.